Cocos-BCX/iOSSDK/README.md

 ## Installation

-1. Integrated installation using CocoaPods
+1. Integrated installation using CocoaPods(To be supported)

 	```ruby
 	pod 'CocosSDK'